jlbcontrols/Flintium/README.md

 Clone this repo to /Ignition/data/projects
 Import the tag files (/tags folder) into Ignition using the Designer
 Import the tag-groups file (/tags/groups folder) into Ignition using the Designer
+Add fpImage folder to root of Image Management in Designer

 MODULES
 Two third party modules are used in this project, but neither are required.
 The .modl files are included in the modules folder.